SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 If used carefully, GitHub Copilot is a worthwhile plugin that can accelerate development using AI.
 Mundane, boilerplate code as well as code that follows established patterns are good use cases.
 GitHub Copilot also helps with code annotation and documentation, which saves time (see: https://github.com/features/copilot).
 Please also note that OpenAI’s ChatGPT+ can also help with coding, explanations, and guidance if used correctly.

 #### 5.6.2	Windows Subsystem for Linux
 Please note that while Windows provides a compelling developer experience, running AI/ML projects on Windows natively is challenging.
 Accordingly, the Windows Subsystem for Linux (WSL) is recommended as the execution environment for AI/ML projects that are developed on Windows machines.
+WSL is installed by following the instructions provided by Microsoft on its Learn site: https://learn.microsoft.com/en-us/windows/wsl/install.

 ### 5.7	SDKs, Frameworks, Libraries, and Tools
 #### 5.7.1	Python (AI/ML Runtime)